-A trip to the Outer Banks’ beautiful beaches is an enjoyable and memorable experience for many visitors and families.
-Whether you’re going swimming, sailing or surfing, taking strolls in the sand or laying out to catch some sun, or participating in any of the many other activities at our coastal attractions, we want your time at the beach to be as safe as it is fun.
+A trip to the Outer Banks’ beautiful beaches is certainly a enjoyable and memorable experience for many visitors and families.
+To keep it that way, beach safety must be a top priority.
+Whether you’re going swimming and want to find Outer Banks lifeguards, sailing or surfing and would love to rock out the best spot, are participating in any of the many Outer Banks activities at our coastal attractions, or if you’re simply taking strolls in the sand and then laying out to catch some sun, we want your time at the beach to be as safe as it is fun.

 Here are some tips and resources to help you stay safe.